-- · Career interest in biomedical research and academic medicine - Academic Excellence - Evidence of research interest (e.g., participation in research programs as an undergraduate or having a MS degree requiring a thesis in an area of biomedical research)
+- Career interest in biomedical research and academic medicine - Academic Excellence - Evidence of research interest (e.g., participation in research programs as an undergraduate or having a MS degree requiring a thesis in an area of biomedical research)

-Interested students should contact Dr. Martha Elks (melks@msm.edu, 404-752-1881) or Dr. Douglas Paulsen (dpaulsen@msm.edu, 404-752-1559) for more information on the program and about the application process.
+Interested students should contact Dr. Martha Elks (melks@msm.edu, 404-752-1881) or Dr. Jason DeBruyne for more information on the program and about the application process.